pakistani-women-in-computing/pwic-campus-ambassador-guidelines/ambassador-application.md

 # Applying to become a Student Ambassador

-In order to be considered for the role of a student ambassador you must fill out the application form available here: https://forms.gle/eodC8oSq5uZtaYYi6
+In order to be considered for the role of a student ambassador you must fill out the application form available here: https://forms.gle/SVGzZRv6cbySWxTz7.
+There are two rounds.
+Round 1 will close 20th June 2021 11:59 PM Pakistan Standard Time.
+Shortlisted round 1 applicants will be contacted 2 weeks after the deadline.
+Round 2 will begin on 21st June 2021 and end on 22nd August 2021.
+Applications will instead be considered on a rolling basis and shortlisted applicants will be contacted approximately 2 weeks after application submission.

-The form will be reviewed by the ambassador program leads who will determine whether you will move to the next step of the process.
-If you are moved to the next step, you will then be contacted for an interview within two weeks of submitting your application.
-You will be informed of whether you were selected or not within a week of the interview.
+Shortlisted applicants will be selected through a review process by the program leads.
+Shortlisted applicants will be asked to select a slot for an interview when contacted.

 As this is an organization representing women and underrepresented groups, we strongly prefer to have a representative from such a community in this position (unless there is a valid exception), hence we are only accepting Women with Pakistani background for this role.